 Growing up, you dreamed of having a baby, or two, or three.
 You never anticipated this struggle.
 When you make the decision to start a journey towards building your family, rarely does anyone anticipate having difficulty conceiving on their own.

 An infertility diagnosis can feel devastating and overwhelming.
-The doubts, fears, stress, and sadness you’re feeling right now are all normal.
+The doubts, fears, stress, and sadness you’re feeling right now are all normal, but can feel awful.

 The emotions you’re experiencing as you face the unknown road ahead and think about the road behind can be hard to manage.
 You’re frustrated, sad, and angry.
 You may be finding yourself crying easily or often, feeling irritable and losing your temper, or realizing that your days and nights are consumed with thoughts of finding a way to have a baby.
 You find yourself asking, “why me?”

 Infertility isn’t fair.

 You’re tired of people telling you that if you just relax, it will happen.
 You’ve heard enough stories about someone’s neighbor’s friend who stopped trying and magically got pregnant.
 The words and stories aren’t helpful, and they feel dismissive of your struggle and pain.
 It feels like people don’t get it, and they may not.
 Their words might be leaving you feeling even more isolated on this unwelcome road, and their words ignore that infertility is a medical diagnosis that you can’t wish away any more than you can wish away any other medical problem.

 You may be finding yourself avoiding certain people or events.
 You’re allowed to decline that baby shower invitation.
 It’s okay.
 You may be spending countless hours reading blogs, participating in online forums, reading anything to help you cope and feel as though there are others out there and that there is hope.
 This is the time for you to take care of yourself and to find the support and understanding you want, need, and deserve.

 I understand.
 I get it.
 I want to help.